weaponofchoice/westerkaatje/content/plugins/tamed-admin-theme/readme.txt

 This plugin doesn't need much installation or configuration.

-1. Upload the 'wp-admin' directory to the `/wp-content/plugins/` directory
+1. Upload the 'tamed-admin-theme' directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==